-Sidney Harman and Bernard Kardon, the general manager and chief engineer at David Bogen Company respectively, resigned from the company due to management changes.
+Sidney Harman and Bernard Kardon, the general manager and chief engineer at David Bogen Company, respectively, resigned from the company due to management changes.
 With an investment of $5,000 each, they founded the Harman Kardon Company in 1953 and made the first integrated hi-fi receiver (with tuner, power amplifier, and pre-amplifier) called the Festival D1000.
-The whole hi-fi craze became apparent in the 1950s during which the average John could get a budget-friendly quality audio player.
+The whole hi-fi craze became apparent in the 1950s, during which the average John could get a budget-friendly and high-quality audio player.

-Mechanical stitching machine dates back to several centuries ago, but a true portable sewing machine appeared for the first time in 1993 at Chicago World’s Fair.
-The Featherweight made by Singer Manufacturing Company only weighed 11-pound thanks to its small size and aluminum construction.
+Mechanical stitching machine dates back several centuries, but a true portable sewing machine appeared for the first time in 1993 at Chicago World’s Fair.
+The Featherweight made by Singer Manufacturing Company only weighed 11 pounds thanks to its small size and aluminum construction.
 It stayed in production for 35 years.
 From 1933 – 1968, more than three million units were sold.

 Videocassette recorders and video tape recorders are different things, although the former was based on the latter.
 Philips developed the VCR format in 1970 specifically for tv stations but it was made available to consumers just two years later.
 Philips called it Video Cassette Recording and people referred to it as “the N1500” (the first model of the device).
 VCRs gained mass popularity in 1975, and by that time, six major names contributed to the development including JVC, RCA, Sony, Matsushita Electric (Panasonic), Toshiba, and AMPEX.
 Among the products made by those companies, the Japanese devices manufactured by Sony, JVC, and Matsushita Electric dominated the market.
 In 1982, the president of the Motion Pictures of America, Jack Valenti, thought that such devices were no more than savagery for the film industry.
 But the Supreme Court eventually approved VCRs for home recording purpose in 1984.